ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 which could appear as a migration or NAT rebinding event to the target.
 {::options req-id="connect-udp-datagram-flow-id" req-type="must" req="Client sends `Datagram-Flow-Id` in all `CONNECT-UDP` requests" /}
 {::options req-id="connect-udp-authority" req-type="must" req="Client sends the same `:authority` in all requests for the same connection" /}
-{::options req-id="connect-udp-datagram-flow-id-match" req-type="should" req="Client sends the same `Datagram-Flow-Id` in all requests for the same connecion" /}
+{::options req-id="connect-udp-datagram-flow-id-match" req-type="should" req="Client sends the same `Datagram-Flow-Id` in all requests for the same connection" /}

 Each request MUST also contain exactly one connection ID header, either Client-Connection-Id or Server-Connection-Id.
 Client-Connection-Id requests define paths for receiving packets from the target server to the client, and Server-Connection-Id requests define paths for sending packets from the client to target server.
-{::options req-id="connect-udp-quic-cids" req-type="must" req="Client sends exactly on  `*-Connection-Id ` in each request" /}
+{::options req-id="connect-udp-quic-cids" req-type="must" req="Client sends exactly one  `*-Connection-Id ` in each request" /}

 ## New Proxied Connection Setup